Teton in Fremont County, Idaho — The American West (Mountains)

 The town was divided into 10-acre blocks.
 Each family was allowed one 2 1/2-acre lot.
 A 10-acre center block became the public square.
 They also received 80 acres to farm.
 Log cabins were built with windows covered with greased paper or mosquito netting.
 The men made furniture and hauled iron stoves from Utah.
 Irrigation canals were dug and crops planted.

 Heber J. Grant, Wilford Woodruff, and Thomas E. Ricks organized the Teton LDS Ward on Sunday, June 8, 1884.
 John Donaldson became the first bishop.
 Logs for the first LDS meetinghouse were cut and floated down the Teton River by James Briggs and James Graham.
-The building was finished and dedicated December 1884.
-It was used as a schoolhouse and for community dances.
+The building was finished

 The Teton Cemetery was created September of 1884 when the first death occurred.
 Victims of a diphtheria epidemic were buried in the new cemetery.